knative/pkg/metrics/README.md

 - [ ] (Google) to implement OpenCensus Agent configuration to match what they are doing for Stackdriver now.
 (No public issue link because this shoud be in Google's vendor-specific configuration.)
+- [ ] Document how to configure OpenCensus/OpenTelemetry Agent + Prometheus to
+      achieve the current level of application visibility, and determine a long-term course for how to maintain this as a "bare minimum" supported configuration.
 - [ ] Stop adding exporter features outside of the OpenCensus / OpenTelemetry
       export as of 0.13 release (03 March 2020).
 Between now and 0.13, small
       amounts of additional features can be built in to assist with the bridging